rafaeljesus/agile2go/README.md

 This is a WORK IN PROGRESS

-Agile2Go is a weel tested single page app, perfect for small agile teams.
+Agile2Go is a well tested single page app, perfect for small agile teams.
 Built with Backbone.js and Rails.

 Setup